Asm-Khan-Sarib/Expense-Tracker/README.txt

 User profile creation: Users need to create a profile to use the Expense Tracker website, which allows them to securely manage their expenses.

+User profile update: Users can change their profile information or even delete profile whenever they want.

 Expense recording: Users can add expenses using the "Add Expenses" page, where they can fill out a form to record their transactions.

 Transaction history: Users can view their transaction history on the "Transactions" page, which displays a list of all recorded expenses.
 They can also sort the transaction list by time and category for easy tracking.

+Reports: Users can generate reports and view charts of their spending patterns on the "Reports" page, allowing them to gain insights into their expenses.

 Expense deletion: Users can delete any transaction they no longer need using the "Delete Expenses" page.

-Reports: Users can generate reports and view charts of their spending patterns on the "Reports" page, allowing them to gain insights into their expenses.

 FAQ: The "FAQ" page provides solutions to common problems users may encounter while using the Expense Tracker website.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------